ILLVAN/ESP32_DIN_MIDI_CONTROL_ESPNOW/README.md

 ESP 4 - Web Server <br>

 WORK IN PROGRESS
-It's public for easily being able to talk about it with others, not because its done.
+It's public for easily being able to talk about it with others, not because its done. <br>
-ESP 3 is working well already, prototype soldered with 3 buttons, handling MIDI clock and controlling delay and looper functions via MIDI CC with different button press combinations.
+ESP 3 is working well already, prototype soldered with 3 buttons, handling MIDI clock and controlling delay and looper functions via MIDI CC with different button press combinations. <br>
 It can receive controls via ESPNOW.
-Right now, it only receives looper level from ESP2 and forwards it as MIDI CC.
+Right now, it only receives looper level from ESP2 and forwards it as MIDI CC .<br>
-ESP 3 sends cycle and control information to ESP 2 via ESPNOW for displaying values If you have suggestions or questions feel free to contact.
+ESP 3 sends cycle and control information to ESP 2 via ESPNOW for displaying values. <br>
+If you have suggestions or questions feel free to contact.